alecGraves/Agentic/README.md

 # Agentic – LLM Agents for Sublime Text 🤖
-* A lightweight Sublime Text plugin that lets you chat with, or command, multiple local or remote LLMs concurrently.
+A lightweight Sublime Text plugin that lets you command multiple local or remote LLMs concurrently.

 ## Introduction 🖊
 ```
 Sublime breathes code,
 Agents speak in marked whispers,